+- Homeless Outreach Team (HOT).

-- " Continued funding for the Police Department's Homeless Outreach Team (HOT). - " Compensation increases of 2% for all Police and Fire sworn employees and an average of 2% pay for performance increase for civilian employees. - " An additional Quality of Life Team in Neighborhood Services Division, added by reallocating vacant positions and associated funding from other areas of the organization. - " A maintenance technician in Parks, Recreation and Cultural Services to address neighborhood parks, including the new Grey Hawk Park. - " Transfer four vacant positions to Housing and Homeless Response Department, replacing positions that were previously grant funded. - Continued funding of \$500,000 for shelter bed operations for people experiencing homelessness. - " Transfer the Neighborhood Services Division to Public Works Operations and Maintenance, to increase efficiencies of equipment use and work assignment.
+" Compensation increases of 2% for all Police and - " Compensation increases of 2% for all Police and Fire sworn employees and an average of 2% pay for performance increase for civilian employees. - " An additional Quality of Life Team in Neighborhood Services Division, added by reallocating vacant positions and associated funding from other areas of the organization. - " A maintenance technician in Parks, Recreation and Cultural Services to address neighborhood parks, including the new Grey Hawk Park. - Transfer four vacant positions to Housing and Homeless Response Department, replacing positions that were previously grant funded. - Continued funding of \$500,000 for shelter bed operations for people experiencing homelessness. - " Transfer the Neighborhood Services Division to Public Works Operations and Maintenance, to increase efficiencies of equipment use and work assignment.

-139 ORDINANCES PASSED
+6 S ORDINANCES PASSED